Gauresh25/Devops-assignment/README.md

 - **Can't access app**: Check security groups allow port 80
 - **S3 errors**: Verify IAM role is attached to EC2
 - **Docker issues**: Make sure user is in docker group

+## Challenges faced

+-Local issues with docker desktop: I had to face issues while getting docker running on windows this was likely an issue with the gui binaries, Resolution:I could have reinstalled docker gui on my Windows boot, however due to time contraints i preferrred switching over to a Linux environment, I had docker up and running there and i used CLI to setup entirity of the application

 ## Assignment Deliverables Checklist
 - [x] GitHub repository with all code